joaoadn/joaoadn/README.md

 ## 👋 Hi, I'm João!

-Driven by curiosity and a passion for coding, I'm on a journey to explore new languages and sharpen my programming skills.
+Driven by curiosity, I'm on a journey to explore new languages and sharpen my programming skills.
 I use this space to document every step, project, and experiment along the way.
 Open to connecting, sharing insights, and learning from the amazing dev community!

 💡 Ready to dive into code?
 Let's create something incredible!